lushaoming/yolo-fx-di/README.md

 - Support singleton mode
 - Support class alias
 - Support class mappings
+- Support initializer method
+  > Different from the constructor method of the class, it will be executed after the constructor method is executed (if any)

+- Support custom property injection
+  > Implement `PropertyAttributeInterface`

 - Reflection object caching eliminates the need to repeatedly create the same class reflection and improves performance
 - Circular dependency detection, capable of detecting circular dependency problems (including direct and indirect circular dependencies)